Punjabi language: Writing systems

 The Punjabi language is written in multiple scripts (a phenomenon known as synchronic digraphia).
 Each of the major scripts currently in use is typically associated with a particular religious group, although the association is not absolute or exclusive.

 In India, Punjabi Sikhs use Gurmukhi, a script of the Brahmic family, which has official status in the state of Punjab.
 In Pakistan, Punjabi Muslims use Shahmukhi, a variant of the Perso-Arabic script and closely related to the Urdu alphabet.
+Sometimes Punjabi is recorded in the Devanagari script in India, albeit rarely.
 The Punjabi Hindus in India had a preference for Devanagari, another Brahmic script also used for Hindi, and in the first decades since independence raised objections to the uniform adoption of Gurmukhi in the state of Punjab, but most have now switched to Gurmukhi and so the use of Devanagari is rare.
 Often in literature, Pakistani Punjabi (written in Shahmukhi) is referred as Western-Punjabi (or West-Punjabi) and Indian Punjabi (written in Gurmukhi) is referred as Eastern-Punjabi (or East-Punjabi), although the underlying language is the same with a very slight shift in vocabulary towards Islamic and Sikh words respectively.

+The written standard for Shahmukhi also slightly differs from that of Gurmukhi, as it is used for western dialects, whereas Gurumukhi is used to write eastern dialects.

 Historically, various local Brahmic scripts including Laṇḍā and its descendants were also in use.

 The Punjabi Braille is used by the visually impaired.
+There is an altered version of IAST often used for Punjabi in which the diphthongs ai and au are written as e and o, and the long vowels e and o are written as ē and ō.

 Sample text

-This sample text was taken from the Punjabi Wikipedia article on Lahore.
+This sample text was adapted from the Punjabi Wikipedia article on Lahore.